Rachel0509/Guangli_Li_ChatApp/README.md

 I use Node, Express and Vue with socket.io to create an interactive chat application, and it also uses HTML and CSS to create harmonious and simple colors.

 ## How to use
-You just need a simple login page, and then you can start chatting with your friends!
+You just need to complet a simple login page, and then you can start chatting with your friends!

 ## MIT Licence